 (The Plaza de Hana Hawkaypata referenced in the video is called Plaza de Armas today.)

-As the city developed in the 15th century, it was divided in two main sections.
+As the city developed in the 15th century, it was divided into two main sections.
 The northern hanan section sat at a higher elevation than its less prestigious lower counterpart – hurin.
 In addition to the plaza of Hana Hawkaypata, we find another nearby plaza called Kusipata where religious and state ceremonies were held with the Inka presiding.
 Residence in the city itself was generally limited to nobility, priests, and administrators.
 Farms and communities of artisans generally lived outside the city though it didn’t require extraordinary circumstances for artists and skilled crafts people to be forcibly relocated in the city and, of course, the city might have also housed some mitmaes.

 In particular with the construction of the Qorikancha complex and its temple to the sun god Inti, Pachakutiq took deliberate steps to elevate the city of Cusco so its entirety would be seen as a sacred site.
 The Inka wanted the people of the Tawantinsuyu to think of Cusco as a venerable place.